thomasclarke1969/documentation/websdk/tutorials/authentication.md

 The Authentication Challenge is a `challenge` event that is triggered to provide a nonce to your app.
 Your app provides this nonce to your identity service to get an Identity Token.
-In this case, you'll use a Sample Identity Service, using the `Identities.getIdentityToken()` method provided in `identity-services.js`.
+In this case, you'll use a Sample Identity Service, using the `getIdentityToken()` method provided in `identity-services.js`.

 On getting an Identity Token via `getIdentityToken`'s callback, we call the challenge callback to procede with authentication.
 The event comes with two properties: